DiveGearAdvice.comUpdated April 2026

 Wrist vs Console

-Wrist computers dominate UK diving now.
+Wrist computers dominate cold water diving now.
 They're accessible, visible, and don't dangle.
-Console computers still exist but add clutter in already equipment-heavy UK diving.
+Console computers still exist but add clutter in already equipment-heavy cold water diving.
 Most divers find wrist-mount more practical.

-Air integration adds £200-400 to cost.
+Air integration adds £160-400 to cost.
 It eliminates your SPG but adds a transmitter failure point.
-Many UK divers prefer traditional gauges as backup, especially in cold water where electronics face extra stress.
+Many cold water divers prefer traditional gauges as backup, especially in cold water where electronics face extra stress.

 Cheap unbranded computers No-name dive computers lack proven algorithms and may not perform in cold water.
 Your computer calculates decompression - this isn't where you economise.